pts/movemetafs/README.txt

       the file is removed from the metadata store, and its principal name, checksums etc. are lost.
 Tags can be added at any later time to that file.
-   -- Removing `meta/untag/$TAGNAME/$SHORTNAME' removes $TAGNAME from the
-      file specified in $SHORTNAME.
    -- It is not possible to copy files into `meta/untag/' or to create files
       there.
    -- The tag is not removed, even if all files are removed from it.
    -- The folder `meta/untag/:all' appears to be an empty folder.
 When
       moving a file to this folder, all tags are removed from the file.
+   -- Renaming `meta/untag/$OLDTAGNAME' to `meta/untag/$NEWTAGNAME' renames
+      the specified tag.
+See more about renaming tags under `meta/tag'.
+-- meta/tagged
+   -- `meta/tagged' behaves like `meta/tag' with the exception that
+      `meta/tagged/$TAGNAME' is not always empty.
+   -- Listing `meta/tag/$TAGNAME' yields the list of all files having
+      that tag, as symlinks (with short name).
+This is almost equivalent to `meta/search/+$TAGNAME' except that `meta/search' returns
+      results in decreasing order of relevance, and `meta/tagged' returns results in no particular order.
+   -- Removing `meta/tagged/$TAGNAME/$SHORTNAME' removes $TAGNAME from the
+      file specified by $SHORTNAME.
+   -- Moving `meta/tagged/$TAGNAME/$SHORTNAME' to `meta/tag/$ANOTHERTAGNAME/'
+      doesn't remove $TAGNAME from the file specified by $SHORTNAME, but it adds $ANOTHERTAGNAME to the file.
+   -- Moving `meta/tagged/$TAGNAME/$SHORTNAME' to `meta/untag/$ANOTHERTAGNAME/'
+      removes $ANOTHERTAGNAME from the file specified by $SHORTNAME, but it doesn't remove $SHORTNAME.
+   -- As a legacy solution, if moving a file to `meta/tagged/$TAGNAME/'
+      doesn't work (e.g. with mv(1):
+      `cannot overwrite non-directory') even when forcing it, try moving to `meta/tag/$TAGNAME/::' instead of `meta/tag/$TAGNAME'.
+      However, you shouldn't be moving files to `meta/tagged/$TAGNAME/' anyway -- it is safest to move the file to `meta/tag/$TAGNAME' instead.
    -- Listing the folder `meta/untag/:all' yields all files having at least
-      one tag as symlinks.
+      one tag or a nonempty description.
    -- Removing `meta/untag/:all/$SHORTNAME' removes all tags from the
       file specified in $SHORTNAME.
-   -- Renaming `meta/untag/$OLDTAGNAME' to `meta/untag/$NEWTAGNAME' renames
-      the specified tag.
-See more about renaming tags under `meta/tag'.
 -- meta/search
-   -- meta/search appears to be an empty folder.
+   -- `meta/search' appears to be an empty folder.
-   -- meta/search and its contents are not writable.
+   -- `meta/search' and its contents are not writable.
    -- Listing (the invisible) `meta/search/$QUERYSTRING' will (re)run the
       search query specified in $QUERYSTRING, and list all resulting files as symlinks to the principal name of the file inside meta/root.
 See